simplecomplex/php-database/README.md

 - moving to next set/row

 ### MariaDB/MySQL features ###
-- multi-queries, repeat query, append query
+- multi-queries, append query
-- cursor mode _store_ vs. _use_
+- cursor mode _use_; _store_ only for non-prepared statement
+- number of rows not supported for prepared statement (because _use_)

 ### MS SQL features ###
 - automated (array) arguments handling (SQLSRV_PARAM_IN etc.)